bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_3.md

 > Can a problem exhibit both unboundedness and degeneracy simultaneously in linear programming?

 Yes.
-It is possible that the simplex method will go through one or more degenerate steps, before it shows that the problem is unbounded.
+It is possible that the simplex method will go through one or more degenerate steps before it shows that the problem is unbounded.